MelissaPabst/SavvyDAPython/Week2/Class1.md

 6     98   13   Thomas    NaN
 >>>
 ```
+We just added a column!
 No data was provided for "height", so the values will appear to be missing.

 We can call the columns attribute of the DataFrames, just in case we forget what columns exist.
 Pretty handy for larger DataFrames!: